Dookie: Title and artwork

 I wanted the art work to look really different.
 I wanted it to represent the East Bay and where we come from, because there's a lot of artists in the East Bay scene that are just as important as the music.
 So we talked to Richie Bucher.
 He did a 7-inch cover for this band called Raooul that I really liked.
 He's also been playing in bands in the East Bay for years.
 There's pieces of us buried on the album cover.
 There's one guy with his camera up in the air taking a picture with a beard.
 He took pictures of bands every weekend at Gilman's.
 The robed character that looks like the Mona Lisa is the woman on the cover of the first Black Sabbath album.
 AC/DC guitarist Angus Young is in there somewhere too.
 The graffiti reading "Twisted Dog Sisters" refers to these two girls from Berkeley.
 I think the guy saying "The fritter, fat boy" was a reference to a local cop.

 When the trio went to Warner's offices in Los Angeles to discuss marketing for the album, label officials initially wanted the cover to feature a photograph of the comely young men, but the band refused.
 George Weiss, Warner's marketing director, noted that the band came from a distinctly different culture than most of their artists, and Green Day had gained the leverage with the label to insist on a different choice.
-The back cover on early prints of the CD featured a plush toy of Ernie from Sesame Street, which was airbrushed out of later prints for fear of litigation; however, Canadian and European prints still feature Ernie on the back cover.
+The back cover features a yellow, orange, and sepia toned photo of a concert crowd at Roseland Ballroom.
+It was taken in 1993, when the band was opening for Bad Religion.
+In the early prints of the CD and vinyl, one of the crowd members is shown holding a plush toy of Ernie from Sesame Street, which was airbrushed out of later prints for fear of litigation; however, Canadian and European prints still feature Ernie on the back cover.
 Some rumors suggest that it was removed because it led parents to think that Dookie was a child's lullaby album or that the creators of Sesame Street had sued Green Day.